Numerical method for Darcy flow derived using Discrete Exterior Calculus

 There are methods such as those in~\cite{DuGuJu2003a,DuJu2005,RiJuGu2008,JuDu2009} that are designed to work on specific surfaces.
 However these are neither mimetic, nor do they use a two variable formulation for diffusion like our method does.
-Some other surface finite element methods are in~~\cite{Dziuk1988,DeDz2007,Demlow2009} but again these are not mimetic discretization.
+Some other surface finite element methods are in~~\cite{Dziuk1988,DeDz2007,Demlow2009} but again these are not mimetic discretization and not formulated in mixed form.
+The recent work in~\cite{HoSt2010} develops an abstract framework for finite element exterior calculus for surfaces using a variational crimes framework.
+However, no specific finite elements are developed and no numerical experiments are shown in~\cite{HoSt2010}.
 The work of Mattiussi~\cite{Mattiussi1997, Mattiussi2002} introduced algebraic topology concepts to numerical methods.
 However, it is again dependent on the embedding in Euclidean domains.
 The work that is closest to DEC is finite element exterior calculus~\cite{ArFaWi2006, ArFaWi2010}.
-However, that is a mixed finite element method and so relies on a weak form and hence does not involve an explicit Hodge star.
+Indeed, by replacing the DEC Hodge star of our method by a Whitney Hodge star~\cite{BeHi2011} one can obtain a finite element exterior calculus method for Darcy flow.
+This has been explored experimentally in~\cite{HiKa2011}.
 As Bochev and Hyman point out in~\cite{BoHy2006}, all mimetic methods are related in that they all are cochain based methods.
 The difference is in how (and if) the Hodge star is discretized.
 In DEC this is done via circumcentric duality in a coordinate or embedding invariant manner.